Name: Alana Rivera

-When Alana Rivera began making apothecary products in her San Francisco apartment, she never dreamed she’d one day quit her day job to create Earl Grey soaps and poppy seed body scrubs.
+When Alana Rivera began making skincare products in her small city-centre flat, she never dreamed she’d one day quit her job to create Earl Grey soaps and poppy seed body scrubs.
 Four years after launching Etta + Billie, however, Alana was ready to turn her side-passion into a full-time career.
-Today, you can find Etta + Billie products at West Elm and in countless boutiques across the country.
-The company is officially a “wholesale” success (pun intended!), but Alana’s greatest pride is offering her employees a stable job with full benefits.

-In 2009, I was a full-time recruiter at a law firm making body care products on the side.
+In 2009, I was a full-time recruiter at a solicitor’s office making body skincare products on the side.
 I didn't go to school for business, and I don't have a chemistry degree.
-Essentially I taught myself everything by reading books, taking a few classes and going to conferences.
+Essentially, I taught myself everything by reading books, taking a few courses and going to conferences.

-I left my day job at the end of 2013 and moved into a studio where we manufacture all our small-batch, farm-to-bottle products: processed bar soap, lotions, body scrubs, skin balms, body oils and room sprays.
-We make every single Etta + Billie product in our professional space in San Francisco’s Bayview District.
+I left my full-time job at the end of 2013 and moved into a workshop where we manufacture all our small-batch, farm-to-bottle products: processed bar soap, lotions, body scrubs, skin balms, body oils and room sprays.
+We make every single Etta + Billie product in our workshop.
 I think that’s pretty incredible

-I find inspiration for the line in my favorite foods and drinks, and I convert those ideas into usable products.
-Everything we make reminds me of something else in my life that I love, like soap that smells like citrus poppy seed!
+I find inspiration for the line in my favourite foods and drinks, and I convert those ideas into usable products.
+Everything we make reminds me of something else in my life that I love, like soap that smells like a citrus poppy seed.

 Where does the name Etta + Billie come from?

 I named my business after my two incredible grandmothers who were both really smart and driven.
 They taught me about being adventurous and following your passion.
 Now I feel like I still have Etta and Billie with me every single day.

 How did your business become a success?